CodeworksThesisProject/Placay/README.md

 ### Favorite Model
 * Fields:
   * user (ObjectId, references User, required)
-  * label (String, optional, for Name or user can use an own name)
+  * name (String, optional, for Name or user can use an own name)
   * latitude (Number, required)
   * longitude (Number, required)
   * googlePOIId (String, optional, can be used to get Name, Description and Picture from Google)